Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 Serial connection with I2C
 ### 2.4.
 Software Tools:
 #### 2.4.1.
 VS Code with PlatformIO:
 Integrated development environment used for writing, testing, and deploying code to the ESP32.
-Plat- formIO libraries were used to manage ESP32 and MIDI functionalities.
+PlatformIO libraries were used to manage ESP32 and MIDI functionalities.
 Below is the OOP abstract structure of the source code.
 The uploaded source code contains code parts from the bigger cousin-project of this demo which was being developed for commercial use.

 ![src_structure](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/src_structure.png?raw=true)